-Everest Base Camp Trek is chosen by the trekkers and adventurers mainly to experience being on the top of the world’s tallest mountain, Mount Everest (8848m) and for the purpose of trekking in the Everest Region.
-However, you have another strong reason to go for the Everest Base Camp Trek and the reason is the cultural richness of the Everest region reflected through the culture, traditions, festivals and rituals, arts and architecture and lifestyle of the locals.
+Everest Base Camp Trek is for all adventure lovers looking forward to experience being on the base of the world’s tallest mountain, Mount Everest (8848m).
+However, you have another strong reason to trek to Everest Base Camp and the reason is the cultural richness of the Everest region reflected through the culture, traditions, festivals and rituals, arts and architecture and lifestyle of the locals.
 Lhosar, Mani Rimdu and Dumji are the major festivals celebrated in the region.
 Let’s know about one of the oldest festivals in the Khumbu (Everest) valley, the Mani Rimdu festival.

 What is Mani Rimdu Festival?